 Commencing the Background Investigation

 Once the Office of Personnel Security and Suitability receives an applicant’s package, an agent will go through the application with a fine-tooth comb to ensure it was filled out correctly.
-From there, the applicant’s data will be entered into the case management system and a case manager will commence a detailed background investigation, which will look way back into the applicant’s history, but the case manager will also look at recent events in the applicant’s life, such as:
+From there, the applicant’s data will be entered into the case management system and a case manager will commence a detailed background investigation, which will look way back into the applicant’s history, but the case manager will also look at recent events in the applicant’s life.
+This is one of the first places where DUI and security clearance will impact one another.

 - Criminal convictions (including DUI)